nixys/nxs-data-anonymizer/README.md

 | `value`       | String | Yes      | -             | The value to be used to replace at every cell in specified column.
 In accordance with the `type` this value may be either `Go template` or `command`.
 See below for details|
 | `unique`      | Bool   | No       | `false`       | If true checks the generated value for cell is unique whole the column |

+**Go template**

+To anonymize a database fields you may use a Go template with the [Sprig template library's](https://masterminds.github.io/sprig/) functions.
+You may also use values of other columns in the rules for same row (with values before substitutions).

+Additional filter functions:
+- `null`: set a field value to `NULL`
+- `isNull`: compare a field value with `NULL`

+**Command**

+To anonymize a database fields you may use a commands (scripts or binaries) with any logic you need.
+The command's concept has following properties:
+- The command's `stdout` will be used as a new value for the anonymized field
+- Command must return zero exit code, otherwise nxs-data-anonymizer will falls with error (in this case `stderr` will be used as an error text)
+- Environment variables with the row data are available within the command:
+  - `ENVVARTABLE`: contains a name of the filtered table
+  - `ENVVARCURCOLUMN`: contains the current column name
+  - `ENVVARCOLUMN_{COLUMN_NAME}`: contains values (before substitutions) for all columns for the current row

 ##### Security settings

 | Option         | Type   | Required | Default value | Description                                                      |